 • tutorials and hands-on sessions for analyzing high-level standardized gamma-ray data using the open-source software Gammapy;

-• support on multi-wavelength and multi-messenger interpretation with tools such as agnpy, modeling the non-thermal emission from relativistically-moving plasma in astrophysical sources;
+• support on multi-wavelength and multi-messenger interpretation with tools such as agnpy and lightcurves;

-• financial support for scientists to visit IFAE, typically for up to 10 working days, to engage presentially in the previous activities.
+Financial support for scientists to visit IFAE, typically for up to 10 working days, to engage presentially in the previous activities can be requested through the TNA calls, that become periodically available at the folowing link.
+Requirements and instructions for participation are specified in the calls’ description.

 Available tools